BenLeong0/bitter/README.md

 ## To-do list

 - [x] Add card to portfolio
-- [ ] Each tweet gets its own page w replies
 - [x] Loading spinners
 - [x] Bit ID generated through a hash
   - Sort tweets table in database by `created_at`